energy changes between two subsequent iterations

 energyconveps 1.0e-6 # energy convergence epsilon

-# energy changes between two subsequent iteration
+# energy changes between two subsequent iterations

-# expressed in units E_ffg needs to be smaller than npartconveps
+# expressed in units, E_ffg needs to be smaller than npartconveps

 # for converged solution